maschkef/little-linux-helper/docs/DEVELOPER_GUIDE.md

     *   **Dependencies:** `mkdir`, `cp`, `sed`, `lh_log_msg`.
     *   **Side Effects:**
         - Creates the `$LH_CONFIG_DIR` directory if it doesn't exist.
-        - Copies the example configuration file and updates values, or creates a simple configuration file.
-        - Writes current language, log level, and logging output settings to `$LH_GENERAL_CONFIG_FILE`.
-        - Overwrites the file if it exists.
         - Logs the configuration save operation.
     *   **Usage:** Called when the user changes settings and wants to save them permanently.